 Web development

-Popular programming languages, like Python, Java, or C+
+Popular programming languages, like Python, Java, and C++

 Data queries and management web page development

-Coding boot camps take place in person or online, can be part-time or full-time, and may run anywhere between 12 weeks to seven months.
+Coding boot camps take place in person or online, can be part-time or full-time, and may run anywhere between 12 weeks and seven months.
 Given their condensed format, they can also be expensive.
-Many coding boot camps cost several thousand dollars, while some can run over $20,000 [1].
+Many cost several thousand dollars, while some can run over $20,000 [1].

-Some programs may also require a test to prove your math, English proficiency, and technical skills, as well as an interview.
+Some programs may also require a test to demonstrate your math, English, and technical skills, as well as an interview.
 Each boot camp provider’s website should list the specific requirements, and it’s worth reviewing these as you consider your options.

 While a coding boot camp doesn’t completely replace a bachelor’s degree in computer science in terms of the breadth of education you receive, it does emphasize practical skills development and may help you quickly learn what you need to start as a tech professional.